dannguyen/bashfoo/README.md

 - only the source directory should have a trailing slash
-- the `-v` flag makes for verbose output
+- `-v` makes for verbose output
-- the `-n` flag does a dry run
+- `-n` does a dry run
+- `-z` compresses files
+- `--progress` provides a progress bar
+- `-u` updates only the destination files older than the source files
+- `h` human-readable numbers

 -------------------------------